 This National Park is a designated U.S. Biosphere Reserve.
 It is very remote and requires a three to five hour ferry ride to reach Michigan’s Upper Peninsula.
 You can download a map of the park by clicking on this Island Royale National Park Map link.

-This backpack is ideal for fishing and hiking the 165 miles of scenic trails, exploring its 36 campgrounds, and fishing on Lake Superior or in the island’s inland lakes.
+Because of the 165 miles of scenic trails, this backpack makes life easier.
+It is ideal for all the fishing and hiking, scenic trails, exploring its 36 campgrounds, and fishing on Lake Superior or in the island’s inland lakes.
 This park is comprised of numerous parallel ridges that formed from ancient lava flows that have glaciated.
 Some of the other highlights that draw visitors to this park include:

 - Abundance of Wildlife